Justy (manga): Plot summary

 Justy Kaizard is the most powerful esper in the known universe, and he works as a member of the Galaxy Patrol System Cosmo Police to bring down esper criminals.
 During one such takedown, he killed Magnamum Vega while his young daughter Astaris was watching.
 After the fight, she transformed from a young girl into a young woman and attacked him.
 While he was wounded in her attack, she forgot everything.
 Justy took the girl home and began raising her as his younger sister with the help of Jelna Flarestar.

 Because he has brought down over 200 esper criminals since joining the Cosmo Police, the rest of the esper criminals are willing to do anything to get rid of Justy.
 To this end, they hijack a civilian shuttle transport and demand that Astaris, Magnamum's daughter, be brought in exchange for the passengers on board the transport.
-Justy is assigned to take her there, but as she is making the EVA journey between ships, a group of the criminal espers joins together using telepathy to make her remember what happened to her father and who was responsible for it.
+Justy is assigned to take her there, but as she is making the EVA journey between ships, a group of the criminal espers joins using telepathy to make her remember what happened to her father and who was responsible for it.

 Astaris begins attacking the policeman, destroying Justy's ship and using more and more power to try to break through his defenses.
 Worried for the safety of the nearby transport, Justy uses his powers to teleport it away from the fight.
 In doing so, he lets down his guard and Astaris is able to hit him with the full force of her powers, causing him to disappear.
 The criminal espers believe they have destroyed him, so they take the transport with all the hostages and warp away, leaving Astaris floating in space.
 Astaris comes out of her rage and begins wondering what happened and where Justy went.
 She then falls asleep, exhausted.
 After the shuttle leaves, Justy appears and rescues the sleeping Astaris, promising to bring the criminal espers to justice for using her in their ploy.

 After surrounding Astaris in a protective bubble, Justy warps after the escaping transport.
 On teleporting into the transport, Justy eliminates three of the hijackers before the others teleport in an attempt to escape, and easily follows them.
 He handily defeats all but four after demanding that they return Astaris to the way she was.
 The remaining four combine their powers to try to defeat Justy, but he eliminates them one by one until he's down to the ringleader.
 He tells him that Astaris is his beloved younger sister now, and proceeds to eliminate him.

 Justy returns and rescues Astaris, and the voiceover as they return shows that Astaris remembers nothing of her attack on Justy and has returned to loving him as her heroic older brother.
 The show ends with Justy and his partner going out on another mission.